We’ve all been there.

 1. Uncover Your Patterns

-We all have patterns that distract us from our heart.
+We all have patterns that distract us from our heart, our GPS.

 The more you know your fears, the smaller the chance that you’re caught off-guard.

 For example, one of my fears has to do with security.
-If there’s a sudden problem, say with our car, I overreact.
+If there’s a sudden problem, say with our car, my mind overreacts.

 I start worrying about money.
 Even though I’m aware of all of this happening, it still gives me a jolt of fear.

-Since I’m aware of this pattern, I don’t act on it.
+Since I’m aware of this pattern, I’m more likely not to act on it.
 I notice the fear, and I let it be.
 I don’t make decisions from that state of fear.

 When I’m in fear, I’ve lost connection to my inner GPS, so I wait for clarity to return.

-Getting to know my patterns has taken years, so don’t expect it to happen overnight.
+Getting to know my patterns has taken years, and I’m still discovering more, so don’t expect this to happen overnight.
 Simply start by noticing how you react to life, and where you react with most fear.

 More often than not, there’s a theme that keeps popping up in your life.
-It might be relationships, self-worth, identity, or like in my case, security.
+It may be relationships, self-worth, identity, or like in my case, security.